 - (optional) SP Certificate file

-- We can provide this if SAML requests need to be signed (Please confirm if you need requests to be signed)
+- We can provide this if SAML requests need to be signed (Please confirm if you need requests to be signed).
+The signing certificate can also be found in the metadata files noted above.

 - Hostname or IP Address